-Guest Speaker Meetings are held on the first Thursday of each month from 7:30-9:30 p.m.
-A speaker, usually a professional photographer, will deliver an illustrated talk on some aspect of photography.
+Guest Speaker meetings are held on the first Thursday of each month from 7:30-9:30 p.m.
+A speaker, usually either a professional photographer or renowned amateur, will deliver an illustrated talk on some aspect of photography.

 Competitions